-- Fail No Assessment Submitted (FNS) Did not present any work for assessment, to be counted as a failure. - Withdraw with Failure (WF) Cancelled enrolment in the course after the final date for withdrawal without failure. - Withdraw (W) The student has withdrawn from the course.
+- Fail No Assessment Submitted (FNS) Did not present any work for assessment, to be counted as a failure - Withdraw with Failure (WF) Cancelled enrolment in the course after the final date for withdrawal without failure - Withdraw (W) The student has withdrawn from the course.
 This grade is not included in the calculation of their Grade Point Average (GPA).
-This grade appears beside the course on the academic record when the withdrawal from the course is after the last date to drop a course without being liable for fees, up until the final date for withdrawal without failure. - No Grade Associated (NOG) This grade is an administrative grade applied in lieu of a fail grade (1, 2, 3, WF, NGF and FNS).
-When awarded, a fail is not recorded on the student's academic record, and the grade is excluded from the calculation of their Grade Point Average (GPA).
-This grade is to be only used where the University determines there is good cause, or in the case of a disruptive event.
+This grade appears beside the course on the academic record when the withdrawal from the course is after the last date to drop a course without being liable for fees, up until the final date for withdrawal without failure - No Grade Associated This grade is an administrative grade applied in lieu of a fail grade (1, 2, 3, NGF and FNS).
+Students awarded this grade will not have a fail grade recorded on their academic record, nor will this grade be included in the calculation of their Grade Point Average (GPA).
+This grade is to be only used for any disruptive event at the discretion of the University.